octokit/request-action/README.md

 ## How it works

-`octokit/request-action` is using [`@octokit/request`](https://github.com/octokit/request.js/) internally with some additions

-1. Requests are authenticated using the `GITHUB_TOKEN` environment variable.
+`octokit/request-action` is using [`@octokit/request`](https://github.com/octokit/request.js/) internally with the addition that requests are automatically authenticated using the `GITHUB_TOKEN` environment variable.
 It is required to prevent rate limiting, as all anonymous requsets from the same origin count against the same low rate.
-2. The `owner` and `repo` parameters are preset to the repository that the action is run in.

 The actions sets `data` output to the response data.
 Note that it is a string, you cannot access any keys of the response at this point.
 The action also sets `headers` (again, to a JSON string) and `status`.